kokeshita/DHDataScience_A1/README.md

 # First Assigment from Digital House Data Science course

 Based on a dataset provided by a Real Estate Agency, exploration and visualization of data, imputation of missing values when needed
-Creation of a Linear Regression model that can predict price per square meter based on features such as neighborhood, type of property, surface, etc.

 ## Install geopandas